svedel/autotune/README.md

 # {'exp_uuid': 'c111e09d-93fe-462c-bfba-3e72b727e52d', 'covars_tell': "[{'v1': 3, 'color': 'green', 'weight': 5.8}]", 'response_tell': "[{'Response': 6.2}]", 'best_response': "{'Response': {'0': 6.2}}", 'covars_best_reponse': "{'v1': {'0': 3}, 'color': {'0': 'green'}, 'weight': {'0': 5.8}}", 'covars_sampled_iter': 1, 'response_sampled_iter': 1, 'time_updated': '2022-04-07T03:48:45.833469'}
 ```

-### Prod API
+## Prod API
 See details under "Let's Encrypt" in tutorial from testdriven.io references below

-## Security
+# Security

-Three different types of endpoint security has been implemented.
-Each supports a different experience flow, so
+Two different types of endpoint security has been implemented: sign-in based and token-based (JSON web token, JWT).
+Each supports a different experience flow: sign-in is for a website where the same user can be signed in over longer time, tokens are for an API product where the token is provided as part of the header to validate.
-implementing all 3 is about learning.

 For token-based approaches, the code makes use of access tokens and refresh tokens.
 The basic idea is that access tokens
 are signed and short-lived, while the non-signed and long-lived refresh token is the one which is used to issue the
 access token.
 For more details see [this `StackOverflow` post](https://stackoverflow.com/questions/3487991/why-does-oauth-v2-have-both-access-and-refresh-tokens).

-### Header-based validation (API product)
+## Header-based validation (API product)

-Implemented on the endpoint `/auth/header-me`
+Implemented on all `experiment` endpoints, and for testing on the endpoint `/auth/header-me`

 In this approach, the access token ( `<TOKEN>` obtained from `/auth/token` endpoint) is passed in the header
 of the API call.
 That is, in this flow, the token must be passed each time, but the user does not need to sign in first.